UkiDLucas/book-genomics-easy-as-pi/CONTRIBUTING.md

 ### How much can I contribute?

+If you are adding new content, then feel free to add as much as you want, but expect that you will be asked to make edits and changes to your text before merging it to the book.

 If you are **changing existing text**, then very little, usually you should limit your edits to:

 - updating facts (numbers)
 - fixing spelling
 - improving sentence clarity and structure

-If you are adding content, then feel free to add as much as you want, but expect that you will be asked to make edits and changes to your text before merging it to the book.

 ## How do I contribute?

 ### Understanding GitHub Open Source

-First, I would recomment to spend couple of hours watching few YouTube videos on the subject, I have created a playlist specifically for Open Source: https://www.youtube.com/playlist?list=PLTDU7-XpBugwc9NNYO3rw7Ql1pY_oZE5d
+First, I would recomment that you spend couple of hours watching few YouTube videos on the general GitHub Open Source subject, I have created a playlist specifically for Open Source:

+https://www.youtube.com/playlist?list=PLTDU7-XpBugwc9NNYO3rw7Ql1pY_oZE5d

 ### What is Markdown?